 Board of Directors

-Matthew Costello (he/him) is Co-Chair of the MA LGBTQ Bar Association, and joined the Board of Directors in 2022.
+Matthew Costello (he/him) is Co-Chair of the Board of Directors of the MA LGBTQ Bar Association, and joined the Board of Directors in 2022.
 He is an associate in the Complex Disputes Group at Nixon Peabody LLP, where he focuses on complex litigation matters.
 Prior to joining Nixon Peabody, Matt was a litigation associate at a boutique litigation firm and WilmerHale.
 He previously served as a judicial law clerk to the Honorable William E. Smith of the U.S. District Court for the District of Rhode Island and the Honorable Gilbert V. Indeglia of the Rhode Island Supreme Court.
 Matt is a magna cum laude graduate of Suffolk University Law School, where he served as Managing Editor of the Suffolk University Law Review.
 Matt is also a proud alumnus of Fitchburg State University.
 You can reach Matt at [email protected].

 Rebecca Spinner is an Estate Planning and Elder Law attorney, and a committed advocate for the aging population.
 As an associate attorney at Surprenant & Beneski, P.C., Rebecca exhibits a passion for helping clients reduce stress and anxiety associated with a loved one becoming ill, for protecting assets from the cost of long-term care, for tackling estate tax issues, and for protecting inheritance for her client's beneficiaries.
 Prior to joining Surprenant & Beneski, P.C., Rebecca led the Veterans Project for Community Legal Aid in Worcester, MA, where she assisted low income and elderly Veterans with a variety of civil legal issues.